- Companies, promoted by consultants, continually propose that they would like to move to make to order.

 MTO Meaning Versus Build to Order or Built to Order

 Make-to-Order (MTO, a.k.a.
 Build to Order): This approach is also referred to as build to order or built to order (BTO) and focuses primarily on production strategy.
 Some of the required components are stocked, whereas more expensive or highly customized parts may need to be produced.
 Production only starts after an order is received.

 MTO and the Job Shop or JobShop

-Regarding the production type, the MTO meaning can be closely connected to the job shop or job shop.
+The MTO meaning can be closely connected to the job shop or job shop regarding the production type.
 The job shop is a manufacturing process that produces small batches.
 The job shop or job shop would create custom items.

-The reason for the naming is that the job shop (plant) moves to a new job, which is a custom job.
+The naming is that the job shop (plant) moves to a new job, which is a custom job.
 Hence the term “job shop.”

 Job shops were the earliest form of manufacturing.
-Because job shops are inefficient, the rise of mass production significantly reduced the price and quality of products that were available.
+Because job shops are inefficient, the rise of mass production significantly reduced the price and quality of available products.